-Here’s a collection of six great children’s books about some of the issues that we care about – like global health and caring for the poor.
-Hopefully, they inspire these young readers to turn into young activists.
-Click on the headline of each book title to buy the book online.
+We love celebrating the importance of books in helping kids learn about the world around us.
+So here’s a collection of six great children’s books about some of the issues that we care about, like global health and caring for those affected by poverty.
+Hopefully, they inspire a few young readers to turn into young activists.

 Little Feet, Big Steps is a coming of age story about a young girl who, with the help of her encouraging mother, takes on a project by signing up for the AIDS Walk in her city.
 She turns to her community to fundraise and is unstoppable on her journey to make a difference.
 Throughout the story, Gabby comes to terms with what AIDS is and why people come together to support causes that effect others.
 (See the rest of the review here)

 Little Things Make Big Differences is a story about Rehema, a young girl who lives in the African country of Tanzania.
 When she was a baby, Rehema was infected with malaria, but because her parents were able to get treatment for her, she survived.
 In the book, Rehema describes what children in the United States can do to help fight malaria.
 (See the rest of the review here)

 In Ithemba Means Hope, Ithemba becomes more hopeful for his own parents with HIV when he commits to help his neighbor and best friend remember to take her ARVs regularly.
 The book models positive attitudes toward HIV/AIDS and commitment to making ARVs work.
 (See the rest of the review here)

 An excellent tool for parents, this book helps to create a platform in which to discuss pressing life issues, such as sickness, death, honesty and respect.
 Rachel is a 7-year-old girl in a small town in Africa that is struck by malaria.
 As tragedy hits her household, her special relationship with the Lion helps her cope and find inner strength through understanding grief, conflict, and truth.
 (See the rest of the review here)